tiko-4A00EZ62/2022-wk49-final-project-Minna-Nguyen/README.md

 To make it easier to code this project uses 'nodemon' gloablly.
 To install it `npm install -g nodemon`

 For some Mac users `npm install -g` doesn't do anything so install it with `npm install nodemon --save-dev` And to run it `npx nodemon index.js`
 To run the index.js with `nodemon index.js` Nodemon will restart the application everytime new changes are done.

 Create a `.env` file to store conneciton information.
 Make sure not to let anybody see the credentials.
 You need to install 'dotenv' to the read the `.env` file.
 `npm install dotenv --save`

+Install `npm install cors` to use the CORS.
+This will allow the server to access our database.

 ### In case the installation does not find the required modules...

-Try running `npm install express dotenv mysql`.
+Try running `npm install express dotenv mysql cors`.
 This will install all the required modules.
 Now the application should find the modules and run it fine.
 Run it with `nodemon index.js` or `npx nodemon index.js` command.

 ### Creating default database